Kinetic Initial Conditions for Inflation: When is kinetic dominance not the case?

-We may then use the above equation along with \eref{eqn:Friedmann_dotphi_to_zero} to show that:
+We may then use the above equation along with~\eqref{eqn:Friedmann_dotphi_to_zero} to show that:

-We can now solve \eref{eqn:Klein_Gordon_dotphi_to_zero} for $\phi(t)$.
-As $\phi\to\phiz$, we may assume the potential term tends to a constant value $\prm{V_0}$.
+We can now solve~\eqref{eqn:Klein_Gordon_dotphi_to_zero} for \(\phi(t)\).
+As \(\phi\to\phiz\), we may assume the potential term tends to a constant value \(\prm{V_0}\).
 Selecting the solution which tends to a constant, one finds:

 This constitutes a solution which is present for any potential with auxiliary fluids.
-In general one can find a specific solution with $\phi\to\phiz$ for any given $\phiz$.
+In general one can find a specific solution with \(\phi\to\phiz\) for any given \(\phiz\).
 However, for any small perturbation from this solution, one arrives back at kinetic dominance.
 The kinetically dominated solutions are generic.

-\subsection{Pathological oscillations: $\dot{\phi}=0$}
+\subsection{Pathological oscillations: \(\dot{\phi}=0\)}

-We now turn to the case where there is no epoch prior to which $\phi$ is monotonic.
-The inflaton continues to oscillate endlessly as $a\to0$.
+We now turn to the case where there is no epoch prior to which \(\phi\) is monotonic.
+The inflaton continues to oscillate endlessly as \(a\to0\).

 It is easy to engineer potentials that lead to this behaviour.
-In the case with no auxiliary fields, the limiting forms of $\dot{\phi}(t)$ and $\phi(t)$ are given by equations \eref{eqn:dotphi_of_t_flat} and \eref{eqn:phi_of_t_flat}.
-We may solve these to find the relationship between $\dot{\phi}$ and $\phi$:
+In the case with no auxiliary fields, the limiting forms of \(\dot{\phi}(t)\) and \(\phi(t)\) are given by equations~\eqref{eqn:dotphi_of_t_flat} and~\eqref{eqn:phi_of_t_flat}.
+We may solve these to find the relationship between \(\dot{\phi}\) and \(\phi\):

 If one chooses a potential that grows faster than the right hand side of this equation, then the universe cannot be kinetically dominated.
-We are thus forced to the conclusion that in such a universe either $\dot{\phi}\to 0$ or there is no epoch before which $\dot{\phi}\ne 0$.
+We are thus forced to the conclusion that in such a universe either \(\dot{\phi}\to 0\) or there is no epoch before which \(\dot{\phi}\ne 0\).
 Typically, if one examines the numerical solutions of such equations, one sees that the inflaton oscillates at a faster and faster rate, with greater and greater amplitude until the numerical limit of the solver is reached.

 These solutions are therefore somewhat pathological, though for the cases where they occur, kinetic dominance is not the generic solution.